There’s a Big Chance Your Sea Salt Has Plastic In It | Reader's Digest

 Marian Weyo/Shutterstock

 While this isn’t good news, it shouldn’t come as such a shock to environmentalists; since their mass production in the 1950s, global plastic production has been increasing, which exceeded 322 million tons in 2015.
 Since then, plastic waste from shopping bags, cellophane packaging, and microbeads (found in face scrubs and other beauty products) has been shown to steadily—but surely—be making our oceans a churning soup of plastic.
-Microplastic has since been discovered in the stomachs of clams, fish, and other marine life.
+Sea salt retains that plastic, since it’s made from evaporated sea water.
+Microplastic has since been discovered in the stomachs of clams, fish, and other marine life, as well.

 Luckily, researchers say that the current levels of microplastics are so low that it shouldn’t drastically affect a human’s health; the expected consumption level via salt is about 37 plastic particles per year.
 However, further measures are being taken to better understand the risks.